 Apply for a Scholarship

-To receive a scholarship, you must be enrolled at the UNCP during the 2018-19 academic year.
+Any student who has been admitted to attend UNC Pembroke during the 2020-21 academic year may apply for scholarships, though some scholarships are only available to students enrolled in the current year.
 Eligibility requirements vary and some scholarships have very specific eligibility requirements.
 Study the list to find the ones that you might be eligible to receive.
 Then go "Apply for a Scholarship" at the top of this page to apply for them.
 This year, the same on-line form will be used for all scholarships.

-If you have questions about the application process, you may contact Dr. Jim Frederick at (910) 521-6592 or firstname.lastname@example.org.
+If you have questions about the application process, you may contact Amy Schneider 910.521.6214 or email@example.com

 Accounting Students’ Association Book Scholarship:

 The Donors wish to establish The Accounting Students’ Association Book Scholarship, a non-endowed fund, to assist at least one undergraduate student per year at UNCP, depending upon fund availability, who is working toward a degree in Accounting.
 The purpose of this fund is to provide financial assistance with textbook purchases.

 Candidate for consideration of this award shall be a full time undergraduate student in the sophomore, junior or senior year of study at UNCP meeting a 2.0 minimum GPA standard restriction.
 Candidate must be an Accounting major who has completed and passed ACC 227 or ACC 228, or the equivalent, with a “C” or better.